 The COVID-19 pandemic has provided numerous lessons, including for all aspects of the supply chain.
 So, here are four inventory management strategies supply chain leaders and inventory managers can use going forward.

 Read More – Inventory Management: Ultimate Guide for SMEs

 1. Pay attention to consumer signals

 Today’s leaders must pay even closer attention to customers’ demands than they ever have.
 As the COVID-19 pandemic began, companies experienced abrupt shifts in customer demand and channel preferences.
-The organizations that weren’t prepared likely failed their customers.
+Because many organizations that weren’t prepared likely failed their customer’s expectations.
 To have avoided this, companies needed as much visibility as possible into their inventories.
 A proper digital inventory management system gives a scope of demand forecasting.

-Businesses should also question whether the demand signals they’re receiving from their end customers in the short and medium term are realistic.
-That is, plan for now and the future.
+Businesses should also question whether the demand signals they’re receiving from their end customers in the short and medium-term are realistic.
+That is a plan for now and the future.